 Where I tend to waste most of my spare spare time, and the one hobby I’m probably most obsessed with, is gaming (video games), primarily MMORPGs.
 I started playing video games back with the Sega Master System in the late ’80s.
 Today I don’t play many console games, but I do own an Xbox One, PS3, and 3DS.
 My primary gaming system of choice is the PC.
-In recent years I found an addiction for games that provide me with a vast open world that I can freely explore.
-For single-player games I gravitate to open-world games such as Oblivion, Skyrim, GTA, Saints Row and the likes.
-I may enjoy a good RPG now and then as well like Mass Effect, Persona, Fable or the occasional Final Fantasy.
-And going back all the way to my first computer game on the Amiga, I still love a good racing game, my favorites including Test Drive Unlimited and Forza Horizon.
+I really love games that provide me with a vast world that I can freely explore.
+For single-player games I gravitate to open-world games such as Oblivion, Skyrim, GTA, Saints Row, and the likes.
+I may enjoy a good RPG now and then as well like Mass Effect, Dragon Age, Persona, and Final Fantasy.
+Also, going all the way to my first computer game on the Amiga, Test Drive, I always love a good racing game.
+My favorites include Test Drive Unlimited, Forza Horizon and The Crew.

-Guild Wars 2 is an all around decent MMO that tried to break the standard MMO formula.
+Guild Wars 2 is an MMO that tried to break the standard MMO formula.
 I think one of the highlight of this game is the sense of camaraderie you get when it’s essential that other players you are not even grouped with help each other out to defeat an enemy.
 They made quests into events that happen in real-time in the world and they removed the typical trinity of class roles.
 In many ways it’s a breath of fresh air, but sometimes there is something to be said that when it’s not broke there is no need to fix it.

-Finally my second, and somewhat uncommon, hobby, which also happens to hail from Asia, is Ball-Jointed Dolls or BJDs.
+Finally my second, and somewhat uncommon, hobby is Ball-Jointed Dolls, or BJDs.
 These are a class of doll made typically out of resin plastic or a type of rubber and are put together utilizing ball joints to allow movement.
 They greatly range in style and size and are typically made to order or sold as limited editions.

 Many collect BJDs because they can be completely customized and are a great beautiful form for photography.
 Some BJDs can truly be considered works of art.
 Personally, the best thing about them for me is the customization.
-It allows you to create your own character in a physical form.
+It allows you to create your own characters in a physical form.
 When I learned about these dolls I became really intrigued.
-There is a large community built around them along with a large variety of little items that are in themselves amazing.
-I currently own two BJDs.
-They are both SD sized, which is about 2 feet tall.
-They both have names and may potentially represent characters in my future projects.
+There is a large community built around them along with a large variety of little items that are, in themselves, amazing.
+I currently own two BJDs and several Dollfie Dreams.
+They are all SD sized, which is about 2 feet tall.

-So that about sums up my hobbies, some fairly average, while others are a bit unique.
+So that about sums up my hobbies.
+Some are fairly average, while others are a bit unique.
 I think hobbies really say a lot about a person.
-What are some of you unique hobbies?
+What are some of your unique hobbies?